 We have foreign currency risks related to our revenue, operating expenses, and financing transactions in currencies other than the local currencies in which we operate.
 We are exposed to currency risk from the potential changes in functional currency values of our foreign currency-denominated assets, liabilities, and cash flows.
 Our most significant foreign currency exposures relate to the Euro, the British Pound Sterling and the Canadian Dollar.
 We use a combination of purchased and written options and forward contracts to hedge cash flow currency exposures.
 These derivative instruments generally cover forecasted foreign currency exposures for periods up to one year.
-As of December 31, 2006 and 2005, the net fair value of the hedging instruments described above was an asset of \$30 and \$52 million, respectively.
-The potential loss in fair value for such instruments from a hypothetical 10% adverse change in quoted foreign currency exchange rates would be approximately \$183 and \$65 million at December 31, 2006 and 2005, respectively.
+As of December 31, 2007 and 2006, the net fair value of the hedging instruments described above was an asset (liability) of \$(42) and \$30 million, respectively.
+The potential loss in fair value for such instruments from a hypothetical 10% adverse change in quoted foreign currency exchange rates would be approximately \$387 and \$183 million at December 31, 2007 and 2006, respectively.
 This sensitivity analysis assumes a parallel shift in the foreign currency exchange rates.
 Exchange rates rarely move in the same direction.
 The assumption that exchange rates change in a parallel fashion may overstate the impact of changing exchange rates on assets and liabilities denominated in a foreign currency.